 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If you should have this problem, check with your doctor.

-Entacapone may cause your urine to turn brownish orange.
-This effect is harmless and will go away after you stop taking the medicine.
+entacapone may cause your urine to turn brownish orange.
+This is normal and nothing to worry about.

 entacapone Side Effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:More common

 - Absence of or decrease in body movements